kbase/narrative/docs/design/job_architecture.md

   * `app_id` - string, the app id (format = `module_name/app_name`)
   * `app_name` - string, the human-readable app name
   * `job_id` - string, the job id
-  * `job_params` - the unstructured set of parameters sent to the execution engine
+  * `job_params` - array of job parameters sent to the execution engine
   * `batch_id` - id of batch container job

 In case of error, the response has instead the keys: